- 1. What’s the Difference Between Sales and Marketing?

 The Difference between sales & marketing is that marketing is mostly a broad-based approach to generating brand awareness and creating sales leads.

-We believe the difference between sales and marketing is that Marketing opens the doors for sales to walk through.
+At Klozers we believe the difference between sales and marketing is that Marketing opens the doors for sales to walk through.
 Sales can open the doors themselves however in most cases it takes too much time and quickly becomes unprofitable for Sales Reps to open every door.

 In B2B, sales is predominantly a one to one activity where salespeople convert sales leads to orders.